tare/LuxGLM/LuxRep/TUTORIAL.md

 	>>> luxrep_routines.savagedickey2(file_list, n) # lists bayes factors and genomic positions in file bf_$n.bed

 An example of the output file is supplied as **data/misc/bfs\_1.bed** (also in **data/misc** is **counts\_1.tab**, an output of **split_inputTable.py** and example input file to **luxrep.py**).

+**References**

+[1] F. Krueger and S. R. Andrews, “Bismark: a flexible aligner and methylation caller for Bisulfite-Seq applications.,” Bioinformatics, 27.11:1571-1572, Jun 2011.

+[2] A. R. Quinlan and I. M. Hall, “BEDTools: a flexible suite of utilities for comparing genomic features,” Bioinformatics, 26.6:841–842, Mar 2010.

+[3] E. Dolzhenko, and A. D. Smith, "RADMeth," http://smithlabresearch.org/wp-content/uploads/radmeth_manual.pdf